ValaxyConsultancy/ezlearngithulab/README.md

 ```

 # Step 1  Creating and Attaching an IAM Role to the Jenkins Instance
-To attach an IAM role to an EC2 instance for EKS management:
+You will ne to create and attach an IAM role to the jenkins instance for EKS management:

 Create the IAM Role: